HelloWorldLTY/MuSe-GNN/readme.md

 ## Benchmark

-This folder includes the benchmark functions we used for our model.
-Please check benchmark heart datasets.ipynb as a simple tutorial.
+This folder includes the benchmark metrics and baseline models we used for our this paper.
+Please check benchmark metrics.py as a simple tutorial.

 ## Analysis